Ki Sunscreen by Akin, New Zealand8 August,2017

 Akin draws an interesting and unusual stylistic impact from a universal experience, and finds a good balance between bold initial impression and a subtle detail up close in the interplay between the graphic and the material, founded on the utilitarian and cosmetic positioning of brand.

 What do you think of Akin’s packaging for Ki Sunscreen?
 Share your thoughts in the comment section below or get the conversation started on Twitter.
+Never want to miss a post?
+Sign up to BP&O’s once-weekly newsletter here.

 If you liked this then you may also like: